-In regard to energy-efficient HVAC installation in Albany, there’s fantastic news for your family this tax period.
+In regard to energy-efficient HVAC installation in Albany, there’s great news for you this tax period.

 The Residential Energy Efficient Property Credit will now go through 2020.
-This may entitle you to incentives for energy-efficient home modifications, like new heating and cooling systems, water heaters and heat pumps.
+This may qualify you for incentives for energy-efficient home modifications, like new heating and cooling systems, water heaters and heat pumps.

 What Equipment is Eligible?

-To qualify for the reduction, the house must be the taxpayer’s chief residence in the United States.
-The improvement should have a life of at least five years, with the initial use starting with the homeowner.
+To qualify for the incentive, the residence must be the taxpayer’s main residence in the United States.
+The improvement should have a life of a minimum of five years, with the first use starting with the homeowner.

-What Kinds of Changes are Considered High-Efficiency Renovations?
+What Types of Changes are Eligible to be High-Efficiency Updates?

-Usually, this tax credit equals 10% of the price of the ensuing energy-saving enhancements that meet particular ENERGY STAR® guidelines:
+Typically, this tax incentive equals 10% of the price of the subsequent energy-saving enhancements that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Certain metal and asphalt roofing